p-adic shtukas and the theory of global and local Shimura varieties: Global Shimura varieties and their universal -shtukas

-The following definition gives a $v$-sheaf interpretation of the scheme local model diagram, analogous to Scholze's $v$-sheaf definition of scheme local models, cf. Theorem \ref{LMconj}. \begin{definition}
+The following definition attempts to give a $v$-sheaf interpretation of the scheme local model diagram, analogous to Scholze's $v$-sheaf definition of scheme local models, cf. Theorem \ref{LMconj}.

-A \emph{scheme-theoretic local model diagram} for $\sS_\eK$ is a diagram \eqref{LMD} (where $\pi$ is a $\CG$-torsor and $q$ is a $\CG$-equivariant smooth map) such that the generic fiber is given by the Borel embedding construction and which gives the $v$-sheaf local model diagram (\ref{LMDvsheaf}) after applying the $\diam$-functor from schemes of finite type flat over $O_E$ to $v$-sheaves over $\Spd(O_E)$. \end{definition}
+\begin{definition} A \emph{scheme-theoretic local model diagram} for $\sS_\eK$ is a diagram \eqref{LMD} (where $\pi$ is a $\CG$-torsor and $q$ is a $\CG$-equivariant smooth map) such that the generic fiber is given by the Borel embedding construction and which gives the $v$-sheaf local model diagram (\ref{LMDvsheaf}) after pushing out the $\CG^{\diam/}$-torsor $\pi^{\diam/}$ of (\ref{LMDdiam}) by $\CG^{\diam/}\to \CG^\diam$. \end{definition}